Empire Drive-In / Jeff Stark and Todd Chandler (2012)

 Empire Drive-In was a full-scale drive-in movie theatre made from wrecked cars, created by Brooklyn artists Todd Chandler and Jeff Stark in collaboration with a dozen other artists and craftspeople.

 It was symbolic of the once thriving drive-in industry in the United States.
 Today, only 381 drive-ins remain active in the US, killed off by strip malls and condos more profitable than the drive-in movie theatre experience.
-Originally built in San Jose over a two-week period, this manifestation of Empire Drive-In is the first time it has been seen in Europe.
+Originally built in San Jose over a two-week period, this manifestation of Empire Drive-In was the first time it has been seen in Europe.

 During the day festival attendees were able to move freely from car to car and experience the sonic environments featuring work from Roberto Carlos Lang (NY), Sxip Shirey (NY), and others.